AndrewAnnex/asap_stereo/README.rst

 Once installed, asap-stereo is available in the command line as the command `asap`.
 Try this out, and see the list of sub-commands that are available in the output of running `asap`.
+When you want to produce a DEM, make a new directory and `cd` into it, all commands run relative to the current working directory.